 - Concentrating optics

-- Stochastic optimisation
+- Stochastic optimisation and maxhine learning

 - Optical modeling of radiative heat-transfers in cavity receivers using ray-tracing techniques.